 Now let’s look at a more subtle case and tricky ways investors and brokers can use blockbusting techniques to profit illegally in an area.

 Investor Dan sees a white upper-class neighborhood on the edge of a minority area and thinks he can profit by blockbusting.

 Investor Dan sends out a flyer with a photo of an African American family on it and a letter stating that they’re so glad to be moving to the area.

 Investor Dan then goes to homeowner Bob and says, “Hey, it looks like the minority neighborhood is expanding into your area; if you don’t want to lose money in your home, it would be wise to sell now and move somewhere you prefer better.

-Homeowner Bob thinks of Investor Dan as a professional, so he believes that property values will decline, and he will lose half the equity in his home, so he sells to investor Dan at a loss.
+Homeowner Bob trusts Investor Dan and believes that property values will decline, so he sells to investor Dan at a loss.